Gaurang Manjrekar

 What was your favorite part of the program?

-Listening to insights, problems, and perspectives faced by professionals in multiple companies— small and large, across different industries—helped a lot in developing a holistic understanding of the material.
+Listening to insights, problems, and perspectives faced by professionals in multiple companies—small and large, across different industries—helped a lot in developing a holistic understanding of the material.
 It was a fantastic experience!

 How are you applying what you've learned in CORe?

-A few things you should remember to get the most out of the course:
+A few things you should remember:

-Last but not least, there is a good chance that there are a few people in your region who are part of your cohort.
+Last but not least, there's a good chance that there are a few people in your region who are part of your cohort.
 Reach out, make a connection, and you'll be amazed to see the amount of quality work that people are doing in addition to managing HBS Online.
 Good luck, and have fun!

 Need More Information?